richb-hanover/OpenWrtScripts/README.md

 The `getstats.sh` script helps diagnose problems with OpenWrt.
 If you report a problem, it is always helpful to include the output of this script.

-The script collects a number of useful configuration settings and dynamic values and writes the collected output to `/tmp/openwrtstats.txt`
+`getstats.sh` executes a built-in set of commands and writes the collected output to `/tmp/openwrtstats.txt`.
+The script also executes commands passed as arguments on the command line.
+In the example below, the output would contain results from the standard set of commands plus the two additional arguments:

+**Example:** `sh getstats.sh "ls /usr/lib" "ls -al /etc/config"`

-**To run this script:** Read the top of the `getstats.sh` file.
+**To install and run this script:** The script is self-contained, and can be placed in any directory.
+Read the top of the [getstats.sh](./getstats.sh) file for a simple procedure.

 **Sample output file:** See a sample output file - [openwrtstats.txt](./sample_output/openwrtstats.txt)